facebook/create-react-app/docusaurus/docs/running-tests.md

 Jest has an integrated coverage reporter that works well with ES6 and requires no configuration.

-Run `npm test -- --coverage` (note extra `--` in the middle) to include a coverage report like this:
+Run `npm test -- --coverage --watchAll=false` (note extra `--` in the middle) to include a coverage report like this:

 ![coverage report](https://i.imgur.com/5bFhnTS.png)